symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``Boolean`` **default**: ``false``

 This determines whether cookies should only accesible through the HTTP protocol.
-This means that the cookie won't be accesible by scripting languages, such as Javascript.
+This means that the cookie won't be accesible by scripting languages, such as JavaScript.
 This setting can effectively help to reduce identity theft through XSS attacks.

 gc_probability
 ..............